Why Timing Matters at Year-End

 Example: How a $100,000 Investment Pays Off

-Consider an accredited investor in the 37% federal tax bracket who puts $100,000 into a direct drilling partnership in December:
+Consider an investor in the 37% federal tax bracket who deploys $100,000 into a direct participation program before year-end:

 Investor Considerations and Risks